abdes/asap_app_imgui/README.md

 ## Key Features

+Have you ever found yourself spending countless hours trying to figure out how to start a professional C++ project with unit tests, a robust dev workflow, change logs, code coverage, linting, formatting...?
+The C++ ecosystem is getting better but is still very far away from other ecosystems such as JavaScript, or even Rust.
+It's certainly easy to use CMake, a compiler and vscode to start a hello world project, but as soon as you start having multiple modules, with third party dependencies, testing, coverage, and other development things that a professional quality project needs, you start wasting hours and hours troubleshooting and configuring until you make it work.

+Waste your time no more!

+This starter project solves most of your problems, using the best practices for C++ development and modern CMake and allows you to get started in minutes rather than days.

 - `CMake` as the build system with or without presets
 - cross-platform portability on Linux, OS X and Windows
 - multiple compilers: clang, g++ and MSVC
 - modular structure with each module self-contained in a subdirectory within the project
 - `CMake` build helpers to facilitate declaration of library, exe, test modules, for the end-to-end lifecycle including doc generation, test, packaging etc...
-- common facilities (common module) for platform specifics, assertions support, logging
-- unit testing with Google Test
+- unit testing targets, with by default Google Test as the framework (other frameworks are also possible)
 - code coverage with clang or g++
-- zero-touch valgrind, clang-tidy, clang-format, google sanitizers, etc.
+- zero-touch valgrind, clang-tidy, clang-format, google sanitizers, etc
-- development can be done locally or in a dev container with vscode.
+- development can be done locally or in a dev container with vscode

 ## Project Documentation